By Terry Corbell

 “Moreover, the study found that no non-financial S&P 500 company with externally recruited CEOs generated 20-year performance numbers that surpassed or even equaled those of the top 36 in all of the study metrics,” according to A.T.
 Kearney’s Web site.

-The results were based on these metrics:
+The results were based on metrics:

 - Return on assets